 The market prices for securities of biotechnology companies in general have been highly volatile and may continue to be highly volatile in the future.
 Moreover, our stock price has fluctuated frequently, and these fluctuations are often not related to our financial results.
-For the twelve months ended September 30, 2000, the 52week range of the market price of our stock has been from \$15.50 to \$37.25 per share, and the market price has been as low as \$4.25 since September 30, and, specifically, since the announcement by RWJPRI of the delay in two clinical studies on elderly patients using the influenza neuraminidase inhibitor RWJ-270201.
-This range is significantly greater than that experienced by many other companies.
+For the twelve months ended March 31, 2001, the 52-week range of the market price of our stock has been from \$4.25 to \$34.13 per share This range is significantly greater than that experienced by many other companies.
 The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our common stock:

-- announcements of technological innovations or new products by us or our competitors; - developments or disputes concerning patents or proprietary rights; - our licensees achieving or failing to achieve development milestones; - publicity regarding actual or potential medical results relating to products under development by us or our competitors; - regulatory developments in both the United States and foreign countries; - public concern as to the safety of pharmaceutical products; - actual or anticipated fluctuations in our operating results; - changes in financial estimates or recommendations by securities analysts; - economic and other external factors or other disasters or crises; and - period-to-period fluctuations in our financial results.
+- announcements of technological innovations or new products by us or our competitors; - developments or disputes concerning patents or proprietary rights; - status of new or existing licensing or collaborative agreements; - our licensees achieving or failing to achieve development milestones; - publicity regarding actual or potential medical results relating to products under development by us or our competitors; - regulatory developments in both the United States and foreign countries;

+- public concern as to the safety of pharmaceutical products; - actual or anticipated fluctuations in our operating results; - · changes in financial estimates or recommendations by securities analysts; - · economic and other external factors or other disasters or crises; and - period-to-period fluctuations in our financial results.

 Item 3.
-Quantitative and Qualitative Disclosures about Market Risk principally in U.S. marketable securities from a diversified portfolio of institutions with strong credit ratings and in U.S. government and agency bills and notes, and by policy, limit the amount of credit exposure at any one institution.
+Quantitative and Qualitative Disclosures about Market Risk

+The primary objective of our investment activities is to preserve principal while at the same time maximize the income we receive from our investments without significantly increasing our risk.
+We invest excess cash principally in U.S. marketable securities from a diversified portfolio of institutions with strong credit ratings and in U.S. government and agency bills and notes, and by policy, limit the amount of credit exposure at any one institution.
 Some of the securities we invest in may have market risk.
 This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
-To minimize this risk, we schedule our investments to coincide with our cash flow needs, thus avoiding the need to redeem an investment prior to its maturity date.
+To minimize this risk, we schedule our investments to have maturities that coincide with our cash flow needs, thus avoiding the need to redeem an investment prior to its maturity date.
 Accordingly, we believe we have no material exposure to interest rate risk arising from our investments.
 Therefore, no quantitative tabular disclosure is provided.